Jenna and Chris

 The Whole Time

 Through every event of the year, Jenna had been pregnant.
 The garden party in Vancouver.
-The helicopter and glacier.
+The helicopter and the glacier.
 Connecticut.
 The garden party in the UK.
 Venice, Modena, Florence.
 The buddymoon in Sicily.
 Taormina.

 Pregnancy progression